rabbitmq/rabbitmq-website/site/tutorials/tutorial-one-go.md

 > general-purpose protocol for messaging.
 There are a number of clients
 > for RabbitMQ in [many different
 > languages](/devtools.html).
 We'll
-> use the Bunny client in this tutorial.
+> use the Go amqp client in this tutorial.
 >
-> First, install Bunny using `go get`:
+> First, install amqp using `go get`:
 >
 >     :::bash
 >     $ go get github.com/streadway/amqp